Editor’s Note: Originally published on Aug. 6, 2019, updated on Feb. 28, 2023.

 When you only have a 2-3 day window to challenge a case, you need to be very persuasive.
 A charm offensive is the only option.
 Explain to buyers that they need to let Amazon know that they’re withdrawing the claim, and that you can’t do it for them.

 Try to be prompt and concise when you make your appeal.
 Think ahead for busy sales seasons, and don’t fall behind on your appeals.
 Keep an eye on claim count and appeal status.
 Maintain regular claims reports to visualize and prepare for the busiest times of the year.

 If, after a successful appeal, your claim status doesn’t change, it may still affect your ODR score.
 Contact Seller Performance to ask that they ignore these A-Z claims when they calculate your ODR.
 It can take up to 2 days, so don’t put it off.

-Clearly, with so much at stake, sorting out an A-to-Z claim on Amazon is a race against time.
+With so much at stake, sorting out an A-to-Z claim on Amazon is a race against time.
 If you feel like you’re falling behind, our Account Monitoring team may be able to help take the pressure off.
-And if Amazon has already removed your selling privileges, you can rely on our Account Rescue experts for impartial advice.
+And if Amazon has already removed your selling privileges, you can rely on our Account Rescue crew for impartial advice.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.